ledelma2/fetch-de-assessment/README.md

 - Verify the Python CLI commands have been added to your system PATH
     - For windows users, this can be done with the `python -h` command from a terminal window
     - For Mac/Linux users, this can be done with the `python3 -h` command from a terminal window

+## Additional Setup for Non-Windows Users
+- Verify the `jq` package is installed and accesible through the command line
+- If running on linux verify `gnome-terminal` is installed and accesible through the command line

+## Running the Pipeline
 - Start the Docker Engine by launching the Docker Desktop app or running the command `sudo systemctl start docker` from a terminal window
 - Verify the docker engine is up, running, and accessible with the `docker info` command
 - With administrator priveleges open a terminal, command prompt, or powershell window and navigate to the cloned repository